 Figure 3.
 Visualization using VisArtico (Ouni, 2012) of the type of data collected.
-The top-right inset shows a frontal view of the mouth on the basis of two lip sensors.
-The top part shows a schematic representation of 2 lip sensors, 3 tongue sensors and 1 jaw sensor.
-An approximation of the palate of the speaker is also shown.
-The bottom part shows the trajectories in the inferior-superior dimension for the three tongue sensors.
-Below those trajectories, the spectral plot is shown for the pronunciation of the standard Dutch CVC sequence [tat].
+The top-right inset shows a frontal view of the lips on the basis of two lip sensors.
+The top-left part shows a schematic representation of a side view of the two lip sensors (in green) and the three tongue sensors (in red)).
+An approximation of the palate of the speaker is also shown in black.
+The bottom part shows the trajectories in the inferior-superior dimension for the three tongue sensors during the pronunciation of the standard Dutch CVC sequence taat, [tat].
+Below those trajectories, the segmentation, and the spectral plot is shown.

 The experiment was divided into two parts.
 In the first part, participants had to name 70 images (e.g., the image of a ball) in their own dialect (repeated twice, in random order), presented on a computer screen.
 To familiarize the participants with the images and to make sure they knew what each image depicted, they were asked to name each image in their local dialect once before the sensors were attached.
 In case the participant failed to use the correct word, he or she was corrected by the experimenter.
+Table 1 shows the 70 words with the transcriptions of the approximate pronunciations in the two dialects.
+The five words which have the same approximate pronunciation in both dialects are marked in bold face in the table (as these are used in a validation analysis, explained below).
 In the second part, participants had to read 27 CVC sequences out loud (C: /t,k,p/, V: /a,i,o/, e.g., [tap]) in standard Dutch (this was emphasized during the explanation of this part).
+Importantly, students are familiar with the standard Dutch language, as it is the language in which they are taught at school.
 Again, each item was pronounced twice and in randomized order.
 By including both standard Dutch pronunciations and dialect words, we are able to evaluate if common tongue movement trajectories can be observed in both types of speech.
-A visual impression of the obtained data can be seen in Figure 3.
+A visual impression of the data obtained can be seen in Figure 3.